Reed-CompBio/spras/docs/tutorial/beginner.rst

 SPRAS downloads the PathLinker Docker image from `DockerHub <https://hub.docker.com/u/reedcompbio>`__ and launches it in a container, sending the prepared input files and specific parameter settings needed for execution.

-PathLinker runs and generates an output file named raw-pathway.txt, which contains the reconstructed subnetwork in PathLinker's algorithm-specific format.
+PathLinker runs and generates an output file named ``raw-pathway.txt``, which contains the reconstructed subnetwork in PathLinker's algorithm-specific format.

 SPRAS then saves this file in its corresponding folder.

 6. Standardizing the results

-SPRAS parses the raw PathLinker output into a standardized SPRAS format (pathway.txt) and SPRAS saves this file in its corresponding folder.
+SPRAS parses the raw PathLinker output into a standardized SPRAS format (``pathway.txt``) and SPRAS saves this file in its corresponding folder.

 7. Logging the Snakemake run